Dussk21/masteringit/readme.md

-##Hello, Git!
+## Welcome to Git!

+- This is coming from 'div-ibrahim'

--i am adding this from 'feature'
+- i am adding this from 'feature'